 You can do this by holding your downward-facing dog for about 8-10 deep, long breaths.
 Completely fill up your lungs as you inhale, and totally empty them as you exhale.
 This is critical for balance and relaxation.

 Following these easy steps will help you perfect your downward dog, with an extra focus on how your body feels as you breathe and hold the pose simultaneously.
+Ending the posture with a few moments in Shavasana or Padamasana can relax you as you end your practice.

 Mastering your Adho Mukha Svanasana has so many wonderful benefits: it can help improve digestion, relieve headaches, menstrual pain, back pain, insomnia and fatigue.
 It has shown a calming effect on the brain which can relieve stress, mild depression, and even lower high blood pressure.